Introduction

 A media message contains a url reference to a server where the piece of media is served.
 A

 local media server will be added to this API in the near future.
-The RBM standard actually
+The RCS for Business standard actually

 includes three different ways of specifying a media message, but two of them refer to messages